Metaswitch/clearwater-readthedocs/Clearwater-stress-testing.md

 ```

 4. Upload your new environment to the chef server by typing `knife environment from file environments/ENVIRONMENT.rb`
-5. Create the deployment by typing `knife deployment resize -E stress-test-env`.
+5. Create the deployment by typing `knife deployment resize -E ENVIRONMENT`.
 If you want more nodes, supply parameters such "--bono-count 5" or "--sprout-count 3" to control this.
 6. Follow [this process](https://github.com/Metaswitch/crest/blob/dev/docs/Bulk-Provisioning%20Numbers.md) to bulk provision subscribers.
 Create 100,000 subscribers per SIPp node.
 7. Create an ENUM server.
 You need a dedicated ENUM server because the DN range that stress tests use needs to be routed back to your own deployment.
 To create an ENUM server, type `knife box create -E ENVIRONMENT enum --index 1`.
 8. Add a DNS entry for the ENUM server - `knife dns record create -E ENVIRONMENT enum -z DOMAIN -T A --local enum -p ENVIRONMENT`.